utsavlamichhane/mbX_0.2.0_officaial_CRAN_version/README.md

-Thank you for more than 1000s package download  (mbX_0.1.3)!
+Thank you for 1000s of package download  (mbX_0.1.3)!

 This is the official repo for the new version of our package, with added ezstat function.